VisTrails/VisTrails/doc/usersguide/creating.rst

 Builder window.
 When a module on the canvas is selected, the corresponding module information is displayed.
 The ``Inputs``, ``Outputs``, and ``Annotations`` tabs can be selected to set parameters within the respective categories.
 To set a parameter, simply click on its name to reveal its input box and enter the desired value.
 Notice that a ``-`` and ``+`` button appears to the left of the input box.
 The ``-`` button removes the corresponding input box and the ``+`` button adds one.
 This allows you to experiment with different values, but only the values in the last box are used in the final result.

+.. topic:: Try it now!

+   To perform a parameter change, select the ``vtkCylinder`` module in the canvas.
+Select ``SetRadius``, enter 0.25 into the text box and press the 'Enter' key.
+By executing the workflow, the modified visualization appears in the spreadsheet.
+Figure :ref:`fig-parameter_changes` shows the interface and results of the parameter explorations.

 .. _fig-parameter_changes:

 .. figure:: figures/creating/change_parameter_interface1.png